 - To ensure that all students have the skills and attributes to enable success beyond school; - To communicate all of the opportunities that are available to them, at each point of their education, including options and education beyond Thornden; - To promote an awareness of all of the local and relevant national education providers, training and careers provision opportunities; - To develop and maintain links with local businesses, professionals, colleges and other educational establishments; - To signpost support mechanisms, such as staff knowledge, websites and careers advisors to all students; - To support all of our students to enter further education, training or work.
-To avoid any student being classed as NEET (Neither in Education, Employment or Training); - To promote equality of opportunity, challenge stereotypes and support all students who require additional support, such as SEN, PP or CLA, to achieve it; - To maintain and promote a culture of high aspiration.
+To avoid any student being classed as NEET (Neither in Education, Employment or Training); - To promote equality of opportunity, challenge stereotypes and support all students who require additional support, such as SEN, PP or CLA, to achieve it; - To maintain and promote a culture of high aspiration, profound care for all students, fostering a sense of belonging and a culture of success.